AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/main-workflow.md

 ![image](assets/main-workflow/pyramid-p-tiff.png)

 As the image is converted, Dynamic Media Classic takes a "snapshot" of the full size of the image, scales that by half and saves it, scales it by half again and saves it, and so on until it is filled with even multiples of the original size.
-For example, a 2000-pixel P-TIFF will have 1000-, 500-, 250-, and 125-pixel sizes (and smaller) in the same file.
+For example, a 2000-pixel P-TIFF has 1000-, 500-, 250-, and 125-pixel sizes (and smaller) in the same file.
 The P-TIFF file is the format of what's called a "master image" in Dynamic Media Classic.

 When you request a certain size image, creating the P-TIFF allows the Image Server for Dynamic Media Classic to quickly find the next larger size and scale it down.
-For example, if you upload a 2000-pixel image and request a 100-pixel image, Dynamic Media Classic will find the 125-pixel version and scale it down to 100 pixels rather than scaling from 2000 to 100 pixels.
+For example, if you upload a 2000-pixel image and request a 100-pixel image, Dynamic Media Classic finds the 125-pixel version and scale it down to 100 pixels rather than scaling from 2000 to 100 pixels.
 This makes the operation very fast.
 In addition, when zooming on an image, this enables the zoom viewer to only request a tile of the image being zoomed, rather than the entire full resolution image.
 This is how the master image format, the P-TIFF file, supports both dynamic sizing and zoom.

 Similarly, you can upload your master source video to Dynamic Media Classic, and on upload Dynamic Media Classic can automatically resize it and convert it to the MP4 web-friendly format.